fz19870823/baidu-linux/README.md

 client_id and client_secret you need to apply it at http://developer.baidu.com/console#app/project

 ### Atention!
-You need to verify your account with your real person information
+You need to verify your account with your real personal information

 config.ini example
 ```